emilianavt/VSeeFaceManual/README.md

 #### iPhone face tracking

 [Perfect sync](https://hinzka.hatenablog.com/entry/2020/08/15/145040) [blendshape information](https://hinzka.hatenablog.com/entry/2020/06/15/072929) and tracking data can be received from the iFacialMocap and FaceMotion3D applications.
-For this to work properly, it is necessary for the avatar to have the necessary [52 ARKit blendshapes]](https://docs.unity3d.com/Packages/com.unity.xr.arkit-face-tracking@1.0/api/UnityEngine.XR.ARKit.ARKitBlendShapeLocation.html#fields).
+For this to work properly, it is necessary for the avatar to have the necessary [52 ARKit blendshapes](https://docs.unity3d.com/Packages/com.unity.xr.arkit-face-tracking@1.0/api/UnityEngine.XR.ARKit.ARKitBlendShapeLocation.html#fields).
 For VRoid avatars, it is possible to use [HANA Tool](https://booth.pm/en/items/2604269) to add these blendshapes as described [below](#hanatool).
 To do so, make sure that iPhone and PC are connected to one network and start the iFacialMocap app on the iPhone.
 It should display the phone's IP address.
 Enable the iFacialMocap receiver in the general settings of VSeeFace and enter the IP address of the phone.
 The avatar should now move according to the received data, according to the settings below.

+When hybrid lipsync and the `Only open mouth according to one source` option are enabled, the following ARKit blendshapes are disabled while audio visemes are detected: `JawOpen`, `MouthFunnel`, `MouthPucker`, `MouthShrugUpper`, `MouthShrugLower`, `MouthClose`, `MouthUpperUpLeft`, `MouthUpperUpRight`, `MouthLowerDownLeft`, `MouthLowerDownRight`

+##### iFacialMocap Troubleshooting

+In case of connection issues, you can try the following:

+* Make sure the iPhone and PC are on the same network.
+* Check the [Windows firewall](/assets/img/Firewall1.png)'s [Advanced settings](/assets/img/Firewall2.png).
+In there, make sure that in the [Inbound Rules](/assets/img/Firewall3.png) VSeeFace is set to accept connections.
+* In iOS, look for iFacialMocap in the app list and ensure that it has the `Local Network` permission.
+* Apparently sometimes starting VSeeFace as administrator can help.
+* Restart the PC.

+If it still doesn't work, you can confirm basic connectivity using the [MotionReplay](https://github.com/emilianavt/MotionReplay/releases/tag/v0.1.1-ifacialmocap) tool.
+Close VSeeFace, start MotionReplay, enter the iPhone's IP address and press the button underneath.
+You should see the packet counter counting up.
+If the packet counter does not count up, data is not being received at all, indicating a network or firewall issue.

+If you encounter issues where the head moves, but the face appears frozen:

+* Make sure that all 52 VRM blend shape clips are present.
+* Make sure that the various `Track ...` options are enabled in the expression settings.
+* Make sure that there isn't a still enabled VMC protocol receiver overwriting the face information.
+* Check that the `iFacialMocap smoothing` slider is not set close to 1.

+If you encounter issues with the gaze tracking:

+* Make sure that both the gaze strength and gaze sensitivity sliders are pushed up.
+* Make sure that there isn't a still enabled VMC protocol receiver overwriting the face information.
+* If your eyes are blendshape based, not bone based, make sure that your model does not have eye bones assigned in the humanoid configuration of Unity.
+It is also possible to unmap these bones in VRM files by following [these](https://gist.github.com/emilianavt/255ad5b0ad61a226aff74a5c1dc47399) steps.

 ##### Waidayo method